Listicle / Ranking

 The Hidden Cost of Free Tier AI: Why GPT-4o Mini Isn't Free (And What Actually Is) decision pressure chart

 Rate limits, latency requirements, and hidden API costs make 'free' models expensive at scale.
 We mapped the real math for 10 common workflows.
-Founders build on free tiers, then get surprised by switching costs and rate limits when scaling—but the real problem runs deeper than sticker shock.
+Founders build on free tiers, then get surprised by switching costs and rate limits when scaling.
+The question isn't whether free models exist—it's whether they're actually free for what you're trying to build.

 Why This Is Actually Your Problem